fofxtools/guzzle-middleware/docs/example-outputs.md

 ```

 ## getLastTransaction()

 Returns only the final successful request/response.

-Note that elements are named 'request' and 'response' instead of '0', '1', etc.:
+**Note**: The elements are named 'request' and 'response' instead of '0', '1', etc.

 ```php
 Array
 (